vault27/Foundation/paloalto.md

 - Certificate Authority
 - After cert generation enable in it: Forward Trust Certificate, Forward Untrust Certificate, Trusted Root CA
 - Export cert to client

+Palo Alto Networks provides a predefined SSL Decryption Exclusion list that excludes hosts with applications and services that are known to break decryption technically (pinned certificate, an incomplete certificate chain, unsupported ciphers, or mutual authentication) from SSL Decryption by default.
+You can add more sites to this list.
+Device > Certificate management > SSL Decryption Exclusion

 ## Tags